 The Company entered into an agreement that provided that, commencing on the date that the Company's securities were first listed on the Nasdaq through the earlier of consummation of the initial Business Combination and the liquidation, the Company agreed to pay the Sponsor \$10,000 per month for office space, secretarial and administrative services provided to the Company.
-During the three months ended March 31, 2021, the Company accrued approximately \$30,000 for expenses in connection with the Administrative Services Agreement.
-There was approximately \$30,000 and \$7,000 included in accrued expenses as of March 31, 2021 and December 31, 2020, respectively.
+During the three and six months ended June 30, 2021, the Company paid approximately \$30,000 and \$60,000 for expenses in connection with the Administrative Services Agreement, respectively.
+As of June 30, 2021, there were \$30,000 outstanding for services in connection with such agreement on the accompanying condensed balance sheets.
+As of December 31, 2020, there were approximately \$7,000 in accrued expenses in connection with such agreement on the accompanying condensed balance sheets.